themeticus/Js-day2/README.md

 # Js-day2
-more javascript added and pages edited
+more javascript added and pages re-edited